Follow the National Organic Standards Board Meeting in Denver, CO #NOSBApril 18th, 2017

 Ashley Swaffar: When we ask to see farms, we don’t want to go the day before the meeting.
 We need to go much before that so we can form definitions.

 12:34PM CT: Harriet Behar (environmentalist): Organic is not input substitution.
 It is a whole system.
-It is about the environment, healthy food, a type of agriculture that offers hope for fixing the problems that we already have for seven generations and below.
+It is about the environment, healthy food, a type of agriculture that offers hope for fixing the problems that we already have for seven generations and beyond.

 Organic inspector for 20 years.
 When I ask farmers initially why they went from conventional farming to organic, they say a family member has cancer.
 When I go back a few years later, there was more to it.
 They saw biodiversity on the farm, they saw a healthier herd.
 The farmers don’t want to go back to conventional production, even if they lose the higher price.